 The operating system Windows has the biggest worldwide market share.
 There are so many reasons why this is the case — let’s not get into the specifics because they don’t really matter.
 But: There are certain benefits when you use an operating system millions of people use: Chances are high that you will find the software you need.

-Speaking of software: Choosing the right laptop for a digital nomad doesn’t start with the hardware, but with the software.
+Speaking of software: Buying a laptop for work and travel doesn’t start with the hardware, but with the software.
 Make a list of tasks you have on a daily basis, for example:

 - designing website prototypes